-- Kitchen: Sink and running water, fridge, stove and gas supply, cooking supplies/utensils. - Power Supply: Is there a top-up meter or not?
-Who pays and how? - Water Rates: Who pays and how much? - Bathroom: Toilet, bath, shower and water pressure. - Bedroom: Bed, closet/draws, desk, privacy, A/C and fan. - Communal Area: Who uses it?
-Are there table and chairs? - Infestations: The accommodation should be free of infestation from the usual culprits.
+Kitchen: Sink and running water, fridge, stove and gas supply, Cooking supplies and utensils.

+Power Supply: Is there a top-up meter or not?
+Who pays and how?

+Water Rates: Who pays and how much?

+Bathroom: Toilet, bath, shower and water pressure.

+Bedroom: Bed, closet/draws, desk, privacy, A/C and fan

+Communal Area: Who uses it?
+Are there table and chairs?

+Infestations: The accommodation should be free of infestation from the usual culprits.

-- Security: Doors should have locks and be secure; all windows have latches, working hinges.
-There should be lights for stairwells. - Laundry: Is there a washing machine or will you have to wash by hand?
-If so, are suitable buckets and basins provided? - Handyman: Is there an appointed person who can deal with maintenance and day to day upkeep?
+Security: Doors should have locks and be secure; all windows have latches, working hinges.
+Lights for stairwells.

+Laundry: does it have a washing machine or will you have to wash by hand?
+If so, are suitable buckets and basins should be provided?

+Handyman: Is there an appointed person to contact who can deal with maintenance and day to day upkeep problems?
 It is typically the guard.

-Volunteers are usually responsible for

-the cleaning flats and rooms during residence.
+Volunteers are usually responsible for the cleaning flats and rooms during residence.
 They are also responsible for general maintenance such as buying and replacing lightbulbs and cleaning products